Slesa/launchy/Launchy_QT/readme.txt

 For installation instructions, please refer to the INSTALL.txt file.
 This file is for the author's random notes to himself.

 2.2 Issues in OS X:
-meta key and control seem to be mixed up
+. meta key and control seem to be mixed up
+. need to be able to bring launchy up on any virtual desktop, not have to switch to launchy's desktop

 2.2 Issues in Linux: